kurves/alx-low_level_programming/0x0B-malloc_free/README.md

-Program that frees memory previously allocated to a 2 it dimensional array
+Program that concantenates all arguments in a program